hbctraining/Peak_analysis_workshop/lessons/06_peak_visualization_with_igv.md

 The full documentation for using <code>samtools faidx</code> can be found <a href="https://www.htslib.org/doc/samtools-faidx.html">here</a>.<br>

-However, this output will have a few more column than you need.
+However, this output will have a few more columns than you need.
 You only need the first two columns, so we can use <code>awk</code> to parse out the first two columns:

 <pre>
   awk \